 LinkedIn For an Organized Job Search

 The ‘Saved jobs on LinkedIn’ is a wonderful feature.
-It quickly helps you to bookmark the jobs you’d want to apply to shortly.
+It quickly helps you bookmark the jobs you’d want to apply to shortly.
 This feature effectively prioritizes your time.

 Optimize and Update your Profile regularly